TOMASZ STAŃKO — Purple Sun

 snobb

 Polish trumpeter Tomasz Stanko is most probably country's best known jazz musician for some decades and prestigious ECM label in-house artist.
-Better known (especially outside of his homeland) from his ECM-sound recordings, in his early ears Stanko played quite different music.
-Started his career still at late 60s, Tomasz played with in Polish legend Komeda band, starting his career as leader in early 70s.
+Better known (especially outside of his homeland) from his ECM-sound recordings, in his early years Stanko played quite different music.
+Started his career still at late 60s, Tomasz played in Polish legend Komeda band, starting his career as leader in early 70s.

 In reality bass-drums-trumpet-sax quartet with violinist Zbigniew Seifert on board plays high energy fusion strongly influenced by Davis' "Silent Way" and "Bitches Brew".
 Representing contrast difference from popular Stanko ECM albums of contemporary (chamber) jazz, "Purple Sun" with its raw energy and quite free structure possibly sounds as avant-garde piece for traditional Stanko listeners but everyone familiar with early Miles fusion will confirm their musical similarity.